We've independently reviewed this article to make sure it's as accurate as we can make it.

 How Hot Should A Dryer Be?

-Dryers typically range anywhere from 100-225 degrees Fahrenheit.
-This is generally enough to turn the water into vapor which dries your clothes.
+Dryers typically range from 100-225 degrees Fahrenheit, generally enough to turn water into vapor to dry your clothes.

-If you feel your dryer is getting hotter than this temperature, you can use temp gauges to see what the exact temperature of your dryer is
+If you feel your dryer is getting hotter, you can use temperature gauges to see what the exact temperature of your dryer is.

 Is It Dangerous for a Dryer To Be Too Hot?